Power-Components/powergrid-doc/doc/table/features-setup.md

 ## showPerPage(int $perPage)

-Set the number of rows in each page (default: 10).
+Shows a dropdown menu to select the number of rows per page  (default: 10).

+Set the parameter `$perPage` to show a fixed number of rows instead of allowing the user to select.

 Example: